gmacario/gmacario.github.io/_posts/2018-10-29-my-first-angular-app.md

 gpmacario@HW2457:~/github/gmacario/my-first-angular-app (master)$
 ```

+This is the right time to backup your local git repository to a remote server - in my case, I used [GitHub](https://github.com).

-Login to <https://github.com/gmacario> and create a new repository
+Login to <https://github.com> and create a new repository under your user profile - for instance I did the following:

 * Owner: `gmacario`
 * Repository name: `my-first-angular-app`